 My son loves to explore new textures, and it never gets old for us to pull out one of our easy-to-make sensory creations and whip up something for the afternoon, especially if the weather isn’t cooperating.

-This kinetic sand is borax free and non-toxic for kids of all ages to enjoy.
-However, it is NOT edible.
+Even better kinetic sand is borax free and non-toxic for kids of all ages to enjoy.
+However, it is NOT edible!

 Check out our sand slime option if you love making slime!